 4. Using offensive language in content or photos – Using language that could be considered offensive in any way can result in a suspension by Google.

-5. Google My Business suspended for suspicious activity – Suspicious activity can be a cause of suspension with Google My Business.
+5. Google Business Profile suspended for suspicious activity: Suspicious activity can cause the suspension of a Google Business Profile.

 Want to know how to reinstate a suspended Google Business Profile?
 Read the blog!